img

 Welcome to Lobuche: Lobuche is a key stop on the way to Everest.
 Despite its high altitude, the lodges here offer good services and comfortable beds.
 Your guide will select the best available accommodation to ensure you get a good night's rest.

-The Journey Above 5,000m: After breakfast in Lobuche, we begin our trek toward Gorak Shep (5,164m).
+After breakfast in Labuche, we begin our trek toward Gorak Shep (5,164m).
 This is one of the most unique stretches of the journey, as you are now walking in the thin, dry air of the high Himalayas.

 The trail winds along the edge of the massive Khumbu Glacier.
 You will be walking over rocky moraine and glacial debris.
 While the distance isn't long, the high altitude makes every step feel significant.

-The panorama, As you walk, you are flanked by the towering walls of Nuptse and the perfect pyramid of Pumo Ri.
+The panorama, as you walk, you are flanked by the towering walls of Nuptse and the perfect pyramid of Pumo Ri.
 At this altitude, "slow and steady" is the only way to go.
 We will take our time, allowing your body to adjust to the 5,000m+ environment.

 Panorama: Kala Patthar is only the view point to see Mt.
 Everest and Khumbu Icefall 'Face to Face' and other Himalayan peaks which you saw already.
-After explore the panorama descend to Gorakshap for hot soup and drinks.
-Trek continue back to Labuche for overnight accommodation.

 Dzongla: One of the quite place with spectacular panorama of Pheriche valley and giant Himalayan peaks.
-At Dzongla less trekkers than Everest Base Camp gerion.
+At Dzongla less trekkers than Everest Base Camp region.
 There are 4 to 5 guest houses with cozy room and delicious meals.
 Your guide will look a good lodge for your accommodation.

 The first pass Cho La (5,420m): Today is a demanding but rewarding 8 to 9-hour journey as you cross your first high pass.
 After an early breakfast, depart with your packed lunch and plenty of fluids.
 The trail leads you past the stunning Lake before beginning a gradual ascent toward the Cho La pass.